 Cheri Rainey, Ph.D.
 (St. Teresa, FL)

 Dr. Rainey (Ph.
-D., FSU in Marriage and Family Therapy; MBA, Emory University), drawing on her training as a licensed psychotherapist, is an international consultant and facilitator in the field of transformational leadership.
+D., FSU; MBA, Emory University), drawing on her training as a licensed psychotherapist, is an international consultant and facilitator in the field of transformational leadership.
 From years of experience as owner of an Atlanta-based international consulting firm, Vice President of a California-based international financial investment firm, and Administrator of an Idaho-based international personal transformation company, she created a program to help business leaders and aspiring entrepreneurs develop and enhance their leadership skills.

 Ricardo Schneider (Tallahassee, FL)

-Ricardo Schneider is President & CEO of Danfoss Turbocor, a Tallahassee-based company that designs and produces revolutionary centrifugal oil-free high efficiency compressors for Commercial Air Conditioning systems.
+Mr. Schneider is President & CEO of Danfoss Turbocor, a Tallahassee-based company that designs and produces revolutionary centrifugal oil-free high efficiency compressors for Commercial Air Conditioning systems.
 He received the Innovative Star of Energy Efficiency award on behalf of Danfoss Turbocor in 2015 from the influential Alliance to Save Energy.
-He currently serves on the FSU Research Foundation Board
+He currently serves on the FSU Research Foundation Board.

 Peter Stone (Marion, MA)

-Author, educator, artist, and sailor Peter Stone has explored and painted along the coasts of New Zealand, England, Indonesia, Turkey, Labrador, Baffin Island, and from Patagonia to the Antarctic.
-His interest in marine biology pervades his work, which he has shown in such places as the Art Expo New York, the Royal Academy of Arts, London, and the Peabody Essex Museum.
-He serves on the Art and Nature Committee of the Peabody Essex Museum, and as Arts and Sciences Advisor for the New Bedford Ocean Explorium and the University of Massachusetts.
+Author, educator, artist, and sailor Peter Stone has explored and painted along the coasts of countries ranging from Europe and Indonesia to Patagonia and Antarctica.
+His interest in marine biology pervades his work, shown in such places as the Art Expo New York, the Royal Academy of Arts, London, and the Peabody Essex Museum (where he serve on the Art & Nature Committee).
+He also serves as Arts and Sciences Advisor for the New Bedford Ocean Explorium and the University of Massachusetts.